 Training Spend Rate = ( total training spend / total operating cost) x 100

 Training Participation Rate

 Do you know how many people are actually taking the trainings your team is making available?
-You probably know how many people are participating in the mandatory trainings like harassment in the workplace.
-But what about the self-service online trainings that are housed in the LMS?
+You probably know how many people are participating in mandatory training programs like harassment in the workplace or security awareness training.
+But what about the self-service online training modules that are housed in the LMS?
 The training participation rate will tell you if it’s worth paying for that content and the LMS fees.
 This metric may also indicate your training programs need better marketing.

-Training Participation Rate = (# of employees took training / # of employees eligible) x 100
+Training Participation Rate = (# of employees who took training / # of employees eligible) x 100